 After testing songs of every conceivable genre, it’s clear that the Q Acoustics Concept 20 speakers are up to just about any challenge.
 For those looking to fill out the living room with clear, crisp, Hi-Fi sound, these stereo speakers from Q Acoustics are a no-brainer.

-The beauty of Polk Audio is in its ability to make quality stereo speakers that compete with the biggest name brands while keeping a lower price tag.
+Polk Audio makes quality stereo speakers that compete with the biggest name brands while keeping a lower price tag.
 Do these beautiful full range Polk Signature S60 towers stand up to the prowess of the Definite Technology BP9060x towers?
-Well, not exactly, but these are stellar speakers in their own right.
+Not exactly, but these are stellar speakers in their own right.

 The high frequency range is certainly lively, occasionally to the point of shrillness when the volume is really pushed, but never gets too harsh for comfort.
 As for bass frequencies, the packaging advertises a unique porting system that allows more low frequencies to travel more easily.
 However, to hear the bass really cutting through, the volume needs to be cranked quite a bit.
 Still, overall the sound quality is excellent in these Polk Audio speakers, the frequencies might could just use a little tweak with an external equalizer.